South West Rocks Abstract Workshop

 With Shirley Steel and Len Metcalf

-Five hours from drive from Sydney discover a vast wilderness of inlets, roaring seas, sweeping beaches and wild rocky coastlines.
+Discover a vast wilderness of inlets, roaring seas, sweeping beaches and wild rocky coastlines just a 5 hours drive from Sydney.
 Wildlife abounds in this tranquil coastal paradise.
 Breathe in the fresh sea-salt air and be inspired by the many moods of this inimitable landscape.

-Shirley and Len have been running 'Blurry Lens' together for the past five years and have developed a fantastic working relationship, and a dynamic and inspiring workshop.
-So here we take the original workshop and make it bigger and better.
+Shirley and Len have been running 'Blurry Lens' together for the past five years.
+They have developed a fantastic working relationship and together create a dynamic that nurtures an inspiring workshop environment.
+So now, we have taken their the original workshop and make it bigger and better.

 NB: This workshop includes day workshops but not accommodation, so you are free to choose accommodation that meets your needs and budget.
 Read on for more information on local options.

 Plus an evening get together / briefing on Sunday 16th July 2017

 South West Rocks & Trial Bay